Using AI chatbots in teaching and directly in ILIAS

 • Multilingualism: The chatbots can be created in one language using the large language models, but respond to students in different languages.
 This supports international students in particular.

 • Data protection & security: The assistants are used via the KIT infrastructure.
 When using local models, all data remains protected within KIT.
-When using cloud models, the intended use should be compared with the terms of use of the KI Toolbox .
+When using cloud models, the intended use should be compared with the terms of use of the AI Toolbox .
 An overview of the available models can be found on the KI-Toolbox website.
 Teachers also have the option of deciding for themselves whether chat histories are saved automatically or not saved at all - this ensures that students' privacy is protected.
 Students can delete their own chat histories at any time.

 Contact